r-lib/systemfonts/cran-comments.md

-This is a small patch release fixing working around the regressions on the new win builder machine.
+This is a small patch release fixing a few bugs as well as preparing for Arm Win

 ## revdepcheck results